vjaramillo/churn_analysis/Readme.md

 * Probability densities diversity.
 * Lack of extra info (e.g. categorical variables) that could help to group the data and classify it more easily.

 From these three aspects, one would expect that the only one that could be solved or improved is the acquisition of extra info from each client.
-Since the variability of data from clients and its probability densities will remain variable, at least knowing some insights from each type of client, extra information could be feed to the model, thus improving the final accuracy value.
+Since the variability of data from clients and its probability densities will remain variable.
+In this sense, if extra insights / information from each type of client could be feed to the model, it should help to improve the final accuracy value.

 A final approach, that was not tried, due to the lack of time, would be to create one regression model for each client using NN.
 After having the models of all the clients, the next step would be to search for differences between models of clients that resignated and clients still active.
 It would be expected that the correlation between models of active clients, will be higher than the correlation between active vs non-active clients.
-This is an approach used in risk models for credit granting.
+This is an approach used in risk models for credit granting, and I believe could be used for this case as well.